open-telemetry/semantic-conventions/docs/non-normative/http-migration.md

 - May drop the environment variable in their next major version and emit only the stable HTTP and networking conventions.

+The OpenTelemetry Java Agent v2.0.0 and later already defaults to the stable conventions -- you do not have to opt into them.

 ## Summary of changes

 This section summarizes the changes made to the HTTP semantic conventions